textpattern/textpattern.github.io/tags/comments-form.md

 <txp:comments_form />
 ```

 The *comments_form* tag is a __single__ tag which is used to display a comment form.
-Comments will be attached to present individual article as a default, or to the article set by the @id@ attribute.
+Comments will be attached to present individual article as a default, or to the article set by the `id` attribute.

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @form="form name"@
 Use specified form template.